yokolet/new-note/algo/strings/2022-09-12-flip-string-to-monotone-increasing.md

 - Dynamic Programming
 date: 2022-09-12 20:57 +0900
 ---
-## Introduction
-The string related problems often need much consideration to figure out how to solve.
-Once it becomes clear, the solution might be very simple.

 ## Problem Description
 > A binary string is monotone increasing if it consists of some number of 0's (possibly none),